balanced/balanced.github.com/_posts/2014-03-20-introducing-balanced-1.1.md

 )
 {% endhighlight %}

 And that's all there is to Orders!
 Balanced focuses on providing features that address the problems marketplaces face as they scale their business.
-Orders save Balanced customers hundreds of thousands of dollars in accidental payouts and accoun reconciliation.
+Orders save Balanced customers hundreds of thousands of dollars in accidental payouts and account reconciliation.
 If you'd like to discuss with us how Orders can help your business [send us an email](mailto:support@balancedpayments.com) or [jump into IRC](http://webchat.freenode.net/?channels=balanced&uio=MTE9OTIaf) and chat with a Balanced employee any time.